Sarlat: The capital of Périgord noir

-Located in the east of the Dordogne, Sarlat Today is one of the most beautiful medieval ensembles in Europe.
-Protected from modernism by the Malraux law, Sarlat has preserved the picturesqueness of its alleys and the beauty of its monuments.
-The city holds the record of density in historical monuments classified or enrolled in the national inventory with 65 monuments and protected buildings.
+Located to the east of the department between Dordogne and Vézère, Sarlat is now one of the most beautiful medieval ensembles in Europe.
+Protected from modernism by the law Malraux, Sarlat has preserved the picturesque of its alleys and the beauty of its monuments.
+The city holds the record of density in historic monuments classified or listed in the national inventory with 65 monuments and protected buildings.

-The city is very lively throughout the year with its bi-weekly markets on Wednesday and Saturday morning, a milestone during a stay in Périgord.
+The city is very lively throughout the year with its bi-weekly markets on Wednesday and Saturday morning, a must-have stage during a stay in Périgord.

 Many festivals follow each other:

 -The feast of truffles and foie gras at the end of January